Vadskye/Rise/docs/pure_damage_dice.md

 If the base damage is 75% of a "normal" damaging effect, maximizing damage deals about 135% of base damage.

 Conclusion: at rank X, deal dr(X-1) damage, maximized if you beat an extra defense.

+### If Hit With Two Weapons

+60% hit rate, so 36% chance of hitting with both weapons.
+About the same as "must beat two defenses", given the limitations.